 - In 2011, 44% of the children in homes headed by single mothers were living in poverty.
 Just 12% of families living with a married -couple family were in poverty.
 (U.S. Census Bureau)

 - Children who live in a single-parent home are more than 2 times more like to commit suicide.
 (The Lancet)

 - 72% of Americans believe that a fatherless home is the most significant social problem and family problem that is facing their country.
 (National Center for Fathering)

 - Only 68% of children will spend their entire childhood with an intact family.
 (U.S. Census Bureau)

 - 75% of rapists are motivated by displaced anger that is associated with feelings of abandonment that involves their father.
 (U.S. Department of Justice)

 - Living in a fatherless home is a contributing factor to substance abuse, with children from such homes accounting for 75% of adolescent patients being treated in substance abuse centers.
 (U.S. Department of Justice)

-- 85% of all children which exhibit some type of a behavioral disorder come from a fatherless home.
+- 85% of all children who exhibit some type of behavioral disorder come from a fatherless home.
 (U.S. Department of Justice)